ovdojoey/cartmine/README.md

 # API

 ## Cartmine
-Access to the core Cartmine object which stored on `window`.
+Access to the core Cartmine object stored on `window`.

 #### Cartmine.getSubtotal()
 Get the subtotal in base units (cents)